ipfs-inactive/blog/content/post/055-js-libp2p-0.26.md

 ## Gossipsub

-The Gossipsub API is integrated into the existing `libp2p.pubsub` api.
+Gossipsub is integrated into the existing [`libp2p.pubsub` API](https://github.com/ipfs/interface-js-ipfs-core/blob/v0.109.1/SPEC/PUBSUB.md).
 Once Gossipsub has been supplied as your pubsub implementation, you will be able to use it just as Floodsub was previously used.
 See the section above for pubsub configuration changes.

 # ❤️ Huge thank you to everyone that made this release possible